codename11/jobboard/readme.md

 ![Email](8.png)

 ### Update:
-Added approve and spam buttons for job postings into email template that actually work.
+Added approve and spam buttons for job postings into email template that actually work directly from template itself as depicted in image below.
 ![Email1](9.png)

 ## Technologies used: